pranavramesh123/phaser-animated-tiles/README.md

-# Phaser 3 Animated Tiles Plugin
+# Phaser 3 Animated Tiles

 A simple plugin with a simple purpose: to add support for animated tiles to Phaser 3 (3.8.0+) as exported from Tiled.